-Deploy two internal NTP servers
+Deploy 2 internal NTP servers

 NTP (Network Time Protocol) synchronizes clocks across the network using a stratum hierarchy.
 Stratum 0 is a reference clock (GPS receiver, atomic clock).
 Stratum 1 is a server directly connected to a stratum 0 source.
-Each additional hop adds one stratum level.
+Each additional hop adds 1 stratum level.

 NTP achieves millisecond-level accuracy over a WAN and sub-millisecond on a LAN.
 For most OT applications (logging, certificate validation, SCADA timestamps), NTP is sufficient.

 PTP (Precision Time Protocol, IEEE 1588) achieves sub-microsecond accuracy by using hardware timestamping in network interface cards and switches.
-PROFINET IRT requires PTP because its cycle times (250 microseconds to 1 millisecond) demand clock synchronization tighter than NTP provides.
+PROFINET IRT requires PTP because its cycle times (250 microseconds to 1 millisecond) demand clock synchronization tighter than NTP delivers.
 IEC 61850 Sampled Values for power grid protection also requires PTP.

 | Feature | NTP | PTP (IEEE 1588) |